equitable-equations/fqar/paper/joss.md

 - Descriptors for the various sorts of observations sometimes appear as cell entries, sometimes as header rows, and sometimes not at all.
 - Individual cells are formatted inconsistently.

-The `fqar` package addresses these and other technical difficulties.
+The `fqar` package addresses these and other difficulties.

 # Typical workflow

-Available databases of plant species and their associated C-values for various regions can be viewed and downloaded using a family of indexing functions.
-For instance, the following code produces a data frame listing all public assessments that draw the 2015 Missouri database [@ladd2015ecological]:
+Available databases of plant species and their associated C-values can be viewed and downloaded using a family of indexing functions.
+For instance, the following code produces a data frame listing all public assessments that draw on the 2015 Missouri database [@ladd2015ecological]:

 ```r
 library(fqar)
 missouri_assessments_available <- index_fqa_assessments(database_id = 63)
 ```

-A summary of the `database_id`s assigned by  [universalfqa.org](https://universalfqa.org/) can be obtained with the `index_fqa_databases()` function.
+A summary of the `database_id` numbers assigned by  [universalfqa.org](https://universalfqa.org/) can be obtained with the `index_fqa_databases()` function.

 An analyst can download all available assessments in a given database or specify a narrower subset by practitioner, site, date, or other criteria using `dplyr` [@Wickham:2022vf] syntax.
-For instance, the following code downloads all assessments done by Justin Thomas with the Missouri database.
+For instance, the following code downloads all assessments done by Justin Thomas using the Missouri database.

 ```r
 thomas_fqas <- download_assessment_list(database_id = 63,
                                         practitioner == "Justin Thomas")
 ```

 The output of this commands is a list of data frames in the raw format provided by [universalfqa.org](https://universalfqa.org/).
-Summary data can be obtained in tidy format [@JSSv059i10] with `fqar::assessment_list_glance()`:
+Summary data can be obtained in tidy format [@JSSv059i10] with `assessment_list_glance()`:

 ```r
 thomas_tidy <- assessment_list_glance(thomas_fqas)